SafeHome.org may receive compensation from some providers listed on this page. Learn More

 | Money-back Guarantee | 30-day |

-AARP members can save on a Lifeline medical alert system through exclusive discounts.
-Benefits include free shipping, free activation, and 15 percent off annual subscriptions.
-That brings the price of an at-home system down to under $100 upfront, including your first month of monitoring — making this one of the most valuable AARP medical alert partnerships available.
+AARP members can save significantly on a Lifeline medical alert system through an exclusive partnership.
+The benefits include free shipping, free activation, and 15 percent off annual subscriptions.
+Together, those savings bring the cost of an at-home system to under $100 upfront, covering your first month of monitoring.
+For AARP members shopping for a medical alert system, it's one of the stronger discount programs available.

 All Lifeline devices with a help button — except the base station — can be submerged in water for up to 30 minutes.
 We appreciate this consistency across their product line, as it makes it simple to understand your device’s waterproofing without having to check each model individually.